Brainz Magazine Articles

 One contagion I would prefer to be exposed to is Kindness.
 I would love to catch this on a regular basis and infect others with it as well.
 Kindness is very contagious and can spread quickly and easily when we allow ourselves to become exposed, willing vessels.

-When one becomes infected with kindness, they feel symptoms of love, empathy, concern, benevolence, appreciation, and gratitude.
+When one becomes infected with kindness, one feels symptoms of love, empathy, concern, benevolence, appreciation, and gratitude.
 They experience an uncontrollable desire to spread their infectious condition to others.
 They are profoundly aware of how the spread of this condition can improve the wellbeing of those touched by it.

 An act of kindness can be transmitted from one person to another rapidly, with little or no effort.
 In fact, a kind thought alone can be healing and comforting.
 When our minds contract a case of kindness, it can spread to areas of our physical and spiritual being too.
 It can overcome our entire mind and body and cause a state of blissful wellbeing.